-Some companies fear marketing but believe it or not, your customers appreciate being marketed to, when it is relevant to them.
-You likely have all this customer data sitting in a database, why not use it to increase revenue and please existing customers?
+Some companies fear marketing but believe it or not, your clients appreciate being marketed to, when it is relevant to them.
+You likely have all this client data sitting in a database, why not use it to increase revenue and please existing clients?

 What was worse was that I attempted to apply for the pet insurance online; however it requested a discount code in order for me to claim my membership offer which I had never received.
 Rather than being able to sign up to pet insurance from the comfort of my couch, I had to go in store.

-Give the customer as much reasonable control as possible
+Give the client as much reasonable control as possible

-There are many benefits to offering your clients Customer Self Service, including time saved by staff and convenience for your customers.
-It makes sense that the more access and control you give to your customers, the more these benefits increase.
-It is also important to understand that giving your customers too much control could have a negative impact, such as confusion for the customer or manipulation of data.
+There are many benefits to offering your clients Customer Self Service, including time saved by staff and convenience for your clients.
+It makes sense that the more access and control you give to your clients, the more these benefits increase.
+It is also important to understand that giving your clients too much control could have a negative impact, such as client confusion or manipulation of data.
 Finding the right balance will avoid these risks and deliver just the right amount of convenience.
-Not enough control and your customer could be left questioning why you bothered implementing this service at all.
+Not enough control and your client could be left questioning why you bothered implementing this service at all.